-The screenplay is told in signature style of Nolan, with timelines moving between present, past and even past to past.
-Interesting twists and turns happens, how one man tries to outwit the other while their ego playing a big part in both their downfalls.
+The screenplay is told in a signature style of Nolan, with timelines moving between present, past and even past to past.
+Interesting twists and turns happen, how one man tries to outwit the other while their ego playing a big part in both their downfalls.
 The women in the film are limited to playing supporting roles to the two men but still they let their mind speak out like – when Sarah, wife of Borden is able to sense that something is amiss when he is lying or not being himself; when Olivia, walks away from Borden after his cold remarks about how he felt for Sarah.

-While in the beginning you begin to suspect on Angier’s death, on the identity of Lord Caldlow and halfway through about who truly is Fallon (ingénieur of Borden), still you are kept curious by the Director to know the how and why behind all that is happening.
+While in the beginning, you begin to suspect Angier’s death, on the identity of Lord Caldlow and halfway through about who truly is Fallon (ingénieur of Borden), still you are kept curious by the Director to know the how and why behind all that is happening.
 Though it is not necessary to have a real character in a fiction film the inclusion of Nikola Tesla in the story was interesting.

-A must watch film that will keep you thinking about it.
+A must watch film, that will keep you thinking about it.